davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 |:--:|
 | *Picture from Unsplash, user Inma Lesielle @inmasantiago* |

-I am preparing notes for a draft that will be a book about migration processes made with Drupal and its Migrate API.
+I am working on notes for a draft that will be a book about migration processes made with Drupal and its Migrate API.
 It is expected to be released in June 2020 and the work of collecting, experimenting and articulating the content is being quite extensive.